tgdwyer/tgdwyer.github.io/_chapters/higherorderfunctions.md

 const K = x=> y=> x
 ```

 So it is a function that ignores its second argument and returns its first argument directly.
-Note the similarity to the head function of our cons list earlier.
+Note the similarity to the head function of our [cons list](/functionaljavascript#computation-with-pure-functions).
 In fact, we can derive both the head and tail functions used earlier from K and I combinators:

 ```javascript
 const